Taurasgithub/PSX-Stock-Market-Prediction-Portfolio-Optimization/README.md

 Additionally, with the exponential increase in volumes of data, stock market analysts and particpants currently rely on non-AI methods (such as technical and fundamental analysis) for stock selection which are often arbitrary due to their limited ability to analyze raw data.

 ## Data
-10 year daily stock data (Open, Close, High, Low) from May 2016 to April 2026 for stocks listed on the Pakistan Stock Exchange (PSX).
+10 year monthly stock data (Open, Close, High, Low) from May 2016 to April 2026 for stocks listed on the Pakistan Stock Exchange (PSX).

 ## Methodology
 1. **_Data Cleaning and Preprocessing_**